 16 Quick & Easy 30 Minute Recipes! (plus weekly recipe updates)

 Birthday Cake Milkshakes

 - 1 cup milk*

-- 1/2 cup vanilla or funfetti dry cake mix (from a boxed cake mix, I used Betty Crocker white), or more or less to taste
+- 1/2 cup vanilla or funfetti dry cake mix (from a boxed cake mix, I used Betty Crocker white), heat treat to kill potentially harmful bacteria

 - Sprinkles (optional)

 - Combine all ingredients in a blender except sprinkles.

 - Pour into cups and serve immediately, garnished with more sprinkles if desired.

 - *You can replace some of this with half and half or cream, just depending on how thick and rich you want it.